ktmac21/graphQL-booksearch-refactor/README.md

 ## Description

-In this week's homework my task was to refactor an existing functional Google Books API search engine web application built with a RESTful API and refactor it to be a GraphQL API built with Apollo Server.
-The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+In this week's homework my task was to refactor an existing functional Google Books API search engine web application built with a RESTful API and refactor it to be a GraphQL API using Apollo Server.
+The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server.

 ## Screenshot